Super-smart resources to help you win

 Win themes are your company differentiators.
 They are the key points you want to highlight to make your business proposal stands out.
 Outline the three differentiators in your business proposal outline and you’ll have your win themes.

 For instance, let’s say the client is located in the same state or region as your organization.
 A win theme could be that you are local and can provide specialized account management with dedicated customer service from a local team.

 All business proposal outlines should have a section for references.
 Gather your references as early as possible from the sales team and place them in the outline.
 It does not matter the type of business proposal that you are creating, you will absolutely need references that can advocate on your behalf.

-As a general rule of thumb, this part of the outline can start with the client’s industry and the references type.
+As a general rule of thumb, this part of the outline can start with the client’s industry and the type of reference.
 Then, you can add the references in order of recency and requirement.
 Your best references should obviously be listed first, while those that are strong but may not precisely meet client requirements may be listed last.

 Ultimately, your business proposal outline will save you the time you need to focus on strategy and to produce a quality business proposal.
 The best proposal management software helps proposal writers develop the right efficiencies and the best RFP responses that win more business.